silentroach/twic2-archived/README.md

 **Be carefull** to use git `master` branch version - automatic database migrations are described only between production versions.

-To remove the extension database you need to open background page console (click on the "background page" in Chrome extensions list page) and run this:
+To remove the extension database you need to open background page console (click on the "background page" link in Chrome extensions list page) and run this:

 	indexedDB.deleteDatabase(twic.db.name);